 Known as a profound musician for his generation, Kim always has shown his commitment and passion for chamber music.
-He has appeared frequently at various chamber music festivals including Mariinsky Far East Festival in Vladivostok, Festival de Musica Credomatic, Great Mountains International Music Festival, Seoul Spring Festival of Chamber Music, and Ditto Festival.
+He has appeared frequently at various chamber music festivals including Mariinsky Far East Festival in Vladivostok, Festival de Musica Credomatic, Great Mountains International Music Festival, Seoul Spring Festival of Chamber Music, Ditto Festival, as in 2018 at the Internacional Festival of Musica de Marvão in Portugal.
 In 2013, he formed ‘Trio Gaon’, with violinist Jehye Lee and cellist Hendrik Blumenroth (current cellist is Samuel Lutzker) during his chamber music course at München Hochschule für Musik und Theater with Professor Christoph Poppen and Friedemann Berger.
 Most recently Trio Gaon received the first prize with two special prizes from the renowned international chamber music competition in Trieste, Italy “Premio Trio di Trieste”.
-He is also a valued member of the Kumho Asiana Soloists along with promising Korean young musicians.

 Born in Seoul, Tae-Hyung Kim graduated summa cum laude from Seoul Arts High School and studied with Professor Choong-Mo Kang at Korean National University of Arts.
 Upon graduation, he moved to Germany to complete Meisterklasse(Konzertexamen) in piano performance under guidance of Professor Elisso Virsaladze and Meisterklasse(Konzertexamen) in Liedgestaltung with Helmut Deutsch at München Hochschule für Musik und Theater.
 He subsequently trained at the Moscow State Conservatory named after P.I.Tchaikovsky under Elisso Virsaladze.
 Currently Kim is based in München.